 In the small rural village of Kinugasa, three teenage farmhands seek to break the monotony of their agricultural chores by training themselves in the art of swordsmanship.
 To help develop their skills, they participate in mock raids on the local villages to prove which of them is the strongest.
 However, their superiority in the relatively harmless arena of adolescent warfare becomes threatened and things turn deadly when a young warrior returns from the real battlefield and attempts to exert his dominance.

 If you were hoping that the action would redeem ‘Samurai Warrior’ then you’re also sorely mistaken.
 Most of the fights are just meant to be kids scuffling, so they use wooden swords and normally end in some kind of comical victory.
-The only real life or death situation comes during the finale, but as you would expect it is cheaply constructed and contains a number of quick cuts to try and hide the lack of professionalism.
+The only real life-or-death situation comes during the finale, but as you would expect it is cheaply constructed and contains numerous quick cuts to try and hide the lack of professionalism.